ivfimo/pLM_linked_to_ML_Classifier_script/README.md

     3. Ensure you have the following Python libraries installed !pip install numpy pandas torch transformers tqdm scikit-learn matplotlib seaborn shap
     4. Copy the Python script from the 'ESM2_LR_Classifier_v2.md' file and paste it on your Google Colab file
     5. Run the ESM2_linked_to_LR_classifier_script using the 'seq7097ORFs_dataset.csv' file as input ("/content/seq7097ORFs_dataset.csv") and visualize the results
+    6. The reader can expect a ROC AUC of 0.72 and PR AUC of 0.71 (depending on the random selection of test/train)